 Act without acting, work without working, taste without tasting.

-Act on the great when it is small.
+Act on the great when it is tiny.

 Truly, because the sage avoids greatness,

-The man of easy promises inspires little faith.
+The man of easy promises will find few friends.

-That which has not yet appeared is easy to anticipate.
+That which is not inevitable is easy to seek.

 The greatest tree grows from the smallest seed.

-A nine-storey tower is built up out of dirt.
+A nine-storey tower begins with a pile of dirt.

 A journey of a thousand miles begins with a single step.